 Drivers who passed the test are registered into the ISOPA database.
 More details of this process can be found under Driver Training.

-Every year ISOPA organises an Emergency Response exercise with Carriers and Emergency Services, followed by a workshop with the Carriers.
+Every year ISOPA organises a Carrier Day sometimes including an Emergency Response exercise .
 Our members take turns in organising and hosting the event.
-This year BASF will organise the event on 21-22 September in Antwerpen (BE).
-If you should be willing to participate please contact us (firstname.lastname@example.org).
+This year Huntsman will host the event on November 7th 2018 in Rozenburg (NL).
+If you should be willing to participate please contact us (email@example.com).

 Video recordings have been made of most exercises.
 The videos can be viewed below.